 In April 1993, the Goldsborough was placed out of commission and taken off the Naval Vessel Registry.
-In September, the ship was bought by Australia where it was towed to be scrapped.
+In September, the ship was bought by Australia, where it was towed to be scrapped.

 Asbestos Risks on the USS Goldsborough (DDG-20)

 Prior to the 1980s, all ships in the United States Navy were constructed with asbestos-containing materials.
 The mineral has an increased resistance to fire while it is also strong and durable, qualities which highly resonated with the Navy officials constantly wanting to improve the infrastructure of their ships in order to be able to better protect those who served at sea.
-Because of the insulating properties of asbestos, at some point mixtures containing it were coating all the essential systems on the vessels in their entirety.
+Because of the insulating properties of asbestos, at some point, mixtures containing it were coating all the essential systems on the vessels in their entirety.

-While asbestos is not dangerous unless it is encountered as particles that would be easy to inhale, a ship doing active duty at sea would regularly release the toxic fibers in the air as the vibrations of the vessel would lead to the crumbling of asbestos insulation and to the creation of toxic dust.
-Servicemen that were assigned to handle the repairs or the renovations were thus exposed to breathing in the damaging fibers that, according to medical research, cannot be expelled by the body on its own.
+While asbestos is not dangerous unless it is encountered as particles that would be easy to inhale, a ship doing active duty at sea would regularly release the toxic fibers in the air as the vibrations of the vessel would lead to the crumbling of asbestos insulation and the creation of toxic dust.
+Servicemen who were assigned to handle the repairs or the renovations were thus exposed to breathing in the damaging fibers that, according to medical research, cannot be expelled by the body on its own.

-Asbestos-related diseases are notorious for having long periods of latency lasting, depending on the exact condition one suffers from one, five or even six decades before manifesting in a way that would alert the person of their presence.
+Asbestos-related diseases are notorious for having long periods of latency lasting, depending on the exact condition one suffers from one, five, or even six decades before manifesting in a way that would alert the person of their presence.
 Due to the fact that illnesses caused by asbestos have symptoms that match numerous other diseases, it has often been the case that the correct diagnosis is established too late.